Public Affairs & Community Service

 Administered by the University of Nebraska at Omaha

 The College of Public Affairs and Community Service (CPACS) on the Lincoln campus offers all undergraduate course work required for the bachelor of science degree in criminology and criminal justice.
-A minor in criminology and criminal justice is also offered in Lincoln.
+In addition, a minor in criminology and criminal justice is offered in Lincoln.
 The College also offers all course work for a certificate or minor in gerontology on the Lincoln campus.

 Students who have been admitted to the University may apply for entrance to the College of Public Affairs and Community Service during initial registration by indicating their preference in the appropriate place on the University Application for Admission form.

-Students who wish to transfer into the College from another institution or one of the schools or colleges within the University must request permission from the Dean’s Office and the department or school offering the student’s intended major.
-A minimum cumulative grade point average (GPA) of 2.5 is required to transfer into the College.
+Students who wish to transfer into the College from another institution or one of the schools or colleges within the University must present a minimum cumulative grade point average (GPA) of 2.5 to transfer into the College.

 Students who wish to readmit to the College must also have a minimum 2.5 cumulative GPA.